martin-markovic/learn-connect/README.md

 - **Features**:

   - User authentication and authorization.
+Users can add friends, remove connections, or block specific users, with socket delivering immediate updates.
-  - Real-time messaging with typing indicators and messeage receipts.
+  - Real-time messaging with typing indicators and message receipts.
-  - Group chat functionality for class discussions.
   - Chat history saved in a database (MongoDB).

 2. **Quiz Application**:

 - **Technology**: Node.js for back-end, React.js for the front-end.

 - **Features**:
-  - Multiple-choice quizzes on various educational topics.
+  - Shuffled choices on exam start.
+  - Timed exams: server-side timer reflected in UI.
-  - Timed quizzes and immediate feedback on answers.
+  - Immediate notification feedback on quiz score.
-  - Score tracking and leaderboards.
-  - Admin interface for adding, editing and deleting quiz questions.
+  - Admin priviliges for adding, editing and deleting quiz questions.

-3. **Image Gallery**:

-- **Technology**: Dropzone.js for file uploading, Reactj.js for the front-end, Node.js for the back-end.

-- **Features**:

-  - User authentication to manage who can upload and view iamges.
-  - Image upladodoing with drag-and-drop funcitonality.
-  - Categorize and tag images for easy searching and organization.
-  - Ability to comment on and like imges.
-  - Image metadata storage and retrieval from a database.
+  - Classroom enrollment and access to classroom quizzes.
+Classroom and user quizzes, as well as the exam feedback stored in database (MongoDB).

 ## **Technical Stack**: